cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 ---
-title: "The Magical methods in C#"
+title: "The Magical Methods in C#"
-description: "A methods with specific signature which have a special support in C#"
+description: "Methods with specific signature which have a special support in C#"
-date: 2020-06-21T00:08:00+02:00
+date: 2020-06-30T00:08:00+02:00
-tags : ["roslyn", "c#", "non-nullable", "design patterns"]
+tags : ["roslyn", "c#", "protobuf", "linq"]
 highlight: true
 image: "splashscreen.jpg"
 isBlogpost: true
 ---

-There's a certain set of special method's signatures in C# which have a particular support on the language level.
+There's a certain set of special method signatures in C# which have particular support on the language level.
-Methods with those signatures allow for using special syntax which has a several benefits.
-We can simplify our code or create `DSL` to express in much cleaner way a solution of our domain-specific problem.
-I came across on those methods in different places so I decided to create a blog post to summarize all my discoveries on this subject.
+Methods with those signatures allow for using a special syntax which has several benefits.
+For example, we can use them to simplify our code or create `DSL` to express a solution to our domain-specific problem in a much cleaner way.
+I came across those methods in different places, so I decided to create a blog post to summarize all my discoveries on this subject.

 ## Collection initialization syntax

-[Collection initializer](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/object-and-collection-initializers#collection-initializers) is a quite old feature cos exists in the language since version 3 (released in late 2007).
+[Collection initializer](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/object-and-collection-initializers#collection-initializers) is a quite old feature, as it exists in the language since version 3 (released in late 2007).
 Just as a reminder, `Collection initializer` allows for pre-populating a list by providing elements inside the block statement:

 ```csharp
 var list = new List<int> { 1, 2, 3};